statisticalbiotechnology/cb2030/qa/pathway.md

 # Questions and Answers on Pathway Analysis.

 ## General questions on Pathway Analysis
-1. In the article Khatri et. al, it is said that the FCS method considers molecular measurements to select the differentially expressed genes thus solving the problem caused by the ORA method.
-What exactly are these gene measurements that the authors refer to?
-  > They write in the introduction that: "Virtually all of the approaches and tools discussed here are independent of the data generated from most high-throughput technologies, including next-generation sequencing data and the knowledge bases used for pathway annotations.
-In this review, we use gene expression measurements as example data for discussing and explaining various approaches."

 1. The general limitations using a knowledge based-driven pathway analysis seems to be:
   - Low resolution knowledge bases, missing condition- and cell-specific information, and incomplete annotations restrict development of the next-generation pathway analysis methods.